aws-samples/amazon-q-slack-gateway/README.md

 We've made this easy by providing pre-built AWS CloudFormation templates that deploy everything you need in your AWS account.

 If you are a developer, and you want to build, deploy and/or publish the solution from code, we've made that easy too!
-See []()
+See [Developer README](./README_DEVELOPERS.md)

 1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
 2. Choose one of the **Launch Stack** buttons below for your desired AWS region to open the AWS CloudFormation console and create a new stack.